Valder077/deskmate/JOURNAL.md

 (timer photo)

 # 25 July
-Had to make some final refinements.
+Had to make some final refinements to the